-Respondent shall abstain completely from the use or possession of alcohol, any and all other mood altering drugs or substances, and their associated paraphernalia.
+NOTE: Also use Condition No.9 which exempts "use or possession" for personal illness. alcohol, any and all other mood altering drugs, substances and their associated paraphernalia. except when the drugs are lawfully prescribed by a licensed practitioner as part of a documented medical treatment.
 Respondent shall identify for the Board, a single physician, nurse practitioner or physician assistant who shall be aware of Respondent's history of substance abuse and will coordinate and monitor any prescriptions for Respondent for dangerous drugs, controlled substances, or mood altering drugs.
 The coordinating physician, nurse practitioner, or physician assistant shall report to the Board on a quarterly basis.
 Quarterly reports are due for each year of probation throughout the entire length of probation as follows: